zuqq/surge/README.rst

 Actor model
 ~~~~~~~~~~~

-Peers are modeled as actors that exchange messages with a central mediator.
-The
-strong encapsulation provided by this model makes it easy to deal with
+Peers are modeled as actors; the strong encapsulation provided by this model
-unresponsive or malicious peers.
+makes it easy to deal with unresponsive or malicious peers.

 For details about the implementation of the actor model, see the documentation
 of the ``actor`` module.